 Note.
-If the manufacturer is able to provide documentary evidence of indisposition for cracking of the applied materials used and welding process, scanning can not be implemented for high strength steels of categories A/F 40 and lower in thicknesses up to 40 mm inclusive to detect transverse imperfections (T-scan) at the control level on acceptance level 3 ISO 11666 in agreement with the Register.
+If the manufacturer is able to provide documentary evidence of indisposition for cracking of the applied materials used and welding process, scanning can not be implemented for high strength steels of categories A/F 40 and lower in thicknesses up to 40 mm inclusive to detect transverse imperfections (T-scan) at the control level on acceptance level 3 ISO 11666.